Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Proposed Methods

 \subsection{Flow-Gated Latent Fusion}

-In the IRR process, overwriting all latent channels with trajectory information degrades visual quality because VAE latents encode both motion and appearance.
+In the IRR process, overwriting all latent channels with trajectory information degrades visual quality because VAE latents encode both motion and appearance.This observation is supported by \citet{MOFT}, which used PCA to statistically identify channels with distinct motion properties.
 The indiscriminate update in Eq.~(\ref{eq:t'}) injects noise into appearance-focused channels.
-To address this, we propose \textbf{Flow-Gated Latent Fusion (FLF)}, a method that identifies and updates latent channels with high motion relevance.
+To address this, we propose Flow-Gated Latent Fusion (FLF), a method that identifies and updates latent channels with high motion relevance.
+Unlike \citet{MOFT}, we use an optical-flow-based score that directly describes motion to filter channels, requiring no gradient-based optimization.

 To select motion-related channels, we use an optical-flow-based scoring scheme since flow directly reflects inter-frame motion.
-First, for each channel $c$ of the latent $\hat{\mathbf{x}}_0^{(t)}$ at timestep $t$, we compute the optical flow between consecutive frames to get a predicted flow $\mathcal{F}^{(t,c)}_{\text{pred}}$.
+First, for each channel $c$ of the latent $\hat{\mathbf{x}}_0^{(t)}$ at timestep $t$ (the $\hat{\mathbf{x}}_0^{(t)}$ denotes the one-step denoised prediction at timestep $t$), we compute the optical flow between consecutive frames to get a predicted flow $\mathcal{F}^{(t,c)}_{\text{pred}}$.
 The resulting map for each channel has a shape of $[2, \tau, H, W]$ (flow vectors, frame pairs, spatial dimensions).
-Second, we compute a GT reference flow $\mathcal{F}^{(t,c)}_{\text{gt}}$ from the target trajectory latent $\mathbf{Z}_{\text{traj}}$ in the same frame-by-frame manner.
+Second, we compute a GT reference flow $\mathcal{F}^{(t,c)}_{\text{gt}}$ from the target trajectory latent $\mathbf{x}_{\text{traj}}$ in the same manner.
 Finally, we compare the two flows within the visible regions defined by the mask $\mathbf{M}^{(c)}$.

 The comparison relies on three popular optical flow metrics \citep{RAFT}: Masked End-point Error (M-EPE), which measures the Euclidean distance between predicted and GT flow vectors; Masked Angular Error (M-AE), which measures their angular difference; and Outlier Percentage (Fl-all), which calculates the fraction of unreliable pixels.
 We combine the normalized metrics to calculate a motion similarity score $S^{(t,c)}$ for each channel in each timestep $t$: